openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ### Roll for Initiative

 After surprise has been determined, each combatant makes an Agility action roll.
-The total of a combatant’s Agility roll is his initiative score.
+The total of a combatant’s Agility roll is their initiative score.
 The GM may decide to make one roll for each group of monsters instead of tracking every monster’s initiative individually.

 Write down all initiative scores from highest to lowest.
 When taking turns in combat, characters act in order from highest initiative score to lowest.

-**Note:** If any character is wielding a weapon with the *swift* property at the beginning of combat, he gains advantage on his initiative roll equal to the weapon’s *swift* value (i.e., *swift* 2 provides advantage 2).
+**Note:** If any character is wielding a weapon with the *swift* property at the beginning of combat, they gain advantage on their initiative roll equal to the weapon’s *swift* value (i.e., *swift* 2 provides advantage 2).
 A character may also gain this benefit even if they are not wielding the weapon at the beginning of combat, but in doing so they commit themselves to drawing the weapon on their first turn.

 If any characters are surprised, keep two initiative orders: one for surprised combatants and one for non-surprised ones.
 All characters in the non-surprised order act first, after which characters in the surprised order act.